BackupCup/everlasting/README.md

 - **Durability Empowerment:** The obelisk makes all gear worn by nearby players unbreakable.
 - **Fuel Requirement:** It consumes Sculk as fuel for its empowering effect.
 - **Lightning Rod Connection:** To transmit the empowering effect, the obelisk requires a connected lightning rod.
+- **Overcharge Feature:** You can overcharge the Everlasting Obelisk with lightning strikes.
+When overcharged, it enhances its empowering effect for a limited time, providing even greater range.

 ### 2. Treasure Enchantment: Restoring